North Carolina Highway 133: Route description

 NC 133 and US 74 exit the freeway at a trumpet interchange with US 421 west of Downtown Wilmington.
 US 17, US 76, and US 421 continue to the east and cross into downtown Wilmington via the Cape Fear Memorial Bridge.
 NC 133, US 74, and US 421 run concurrently to the north, paralleling the Northeast Cape Fear River.
 An intersection north of the trumpet interchange provides access to the USS North Carolina Battleship Memorial.
 The three routes pass over the Cape Fear River on the S. Thomas Rhodes Bridge.
 US 74 and NC 133 turn east from the north-south road and cross the Northeast Cape Fear River via the Isabel Stellings Holmes Bridge.
 Following an interchange with Third Street, the roads run concurrently along the Martin Luther King Jr. Parkway.
 NC 133 exits off the freeway at Castle Hayne Road in the community of Hightsville.
 Following Castle Hayne Road to the north, NC 133 goes through Wrightsboro, a census-designated community north of downtown Wilmington.
 Wilmington International Airport is located east of NC 133, with access from 23rd Street and Gordon Road.
 NC 133 meets Interstate 140 (I-140) north of Wrightsboro at a partial cloverleaf interchange.
 Near Skippers Corner, NC 133 meets US 117 and NC 132 at a roundabout.
 NC 132 ends at the roundabout, and NC 133 exits to the north, running concurrently with US 117.
 NC 133 and US 117 both run through Castle Hayne and cross over the Northeast Cape Fear River, entering Pender County.
 North of the bridge, NC 133 turns left at Old Blossom Ferry Road and follows the road to the northwest.
 The route is primarily rural north of Castle Hayne, passing south of Cape Fear Elementary School and Cape Fear Middle School.
 NC 133 ends at an intersection with NC 210 in Bells Crossroads.

-North Carolina Bicycle Route 5 runs concurrently along NC 133 from the northernmost US 17/US 421 intersection, across the Isabel Holmes Bridge, to Third Street in Wilmington.
+North Carolina Bicycle Route 5 runs concurrently along NC 133 from the northernmost US 17/US 421 intersection, across the Isabel Stellings Holmes Bridge, to Third Street in Wilmington.